EleanaGrimshaw/unity-basic-training/step-by-step/DataVisualization.md

     string path;
 }
 ```
-In this method we will read the csv
+In this method we will read the csv as seperate **lines** and then we will iterate through the lines and **split** at the commas ',' to extract the specific data.
+The **current_data** variable will be used to create new instances of the "BuildingData" class for each new line of the csv and the store the instances in the "Data" list of BuildingData we created at the begining of the script.